Seven myths about prostate cancer

 Risk of cancer is high in larger prostate glands

 Significant advances in treatment of PCa have been made which have reduced the morbidity of both the disease and the treatment.
-In addition, improved cancer specific survival has been achieved.
-Hence at whatever stage the cancer is diagnosed, treatment should be considered.
+Improved cancer specific survival has been achieved.
+Hence at whatever stage the cancer is diagnosed, treatment must be considered.

 It is futile to treat advanced cancers as most men die soon regardless of treatment